• Skip to primary navigation

 Loading

-Why You’ll Love this Recipe!
+Why You’ll Love this Recipe

 • It’s so easy!
-That’s right, just prep it, place it on the smoker and let it do it’s magic.
+That’s right, just prep it, place it on the grill grates and let the smoker work it’s magic.

-• It’s better than Grandmas meatloaf!
-Hear me out, meatloaf gets a bad rap sometimes, but this is juicy, full of flavor and pretty epic.
-Give it a try!
+• It’s better than Grandma’s meatloaf!
+Hear me out, meatloaf gets a bad rap sometimes, but this is juicy and full of flavor.

-• A hit with the family!
-Perfectly seasoned, it’s got cheese mixed it and it’s so amazing.
+• Smoked meatloaf is a hit with the family.
+It is perfectly seasoned, it’s got cheese mixed in it and frankly, it’s so amazing.

 Ingredients for Smoked Meatloaf Recipe

-• Meat – We mix together ground beef, ground pork and bacon.
+• Ground meat – We mix together ground beef, ground pork and cooked bacon.

-• Seasonings – A perfect blend of seasoned salt, garlic powder and black pepper to make it mouthwatering.
+• Seasonings – A perfect blend of seasoned salt, garlic powder and ground black pepper make it mouthwatering.

 • Yellow onion – You can use frozen diced onions to save on time.

-• Cheddar cheese – Grab a loaf and grate it yourself and it will melt better.
+• Cheddar cheese – Grab a block and grate it yourself and it will melt better.

 How to Make Smoked Meatloaf